okartal/snATAC_pipeline/README.md

 # Features

 * Timeline for running.
 An example timeline in your report: ![timeline](./examples/timeline_eg.png)
+* Detailed reports on each steps, including cmd, input, output and stderr and etc.
 * Resume from last failed point just rerun the script.

 # Licence